Spartak-Belov-Floresku/WTForms-flask/README.md

 # project-adoption-agency

-A web application uses WTForm pattern.
+A web application uses Flask WTForms pattern.

 To run aplication you have to deploy app on the server